Everyday Trials

 you’re in a wheelchair.”
 Not only is that reason baffling to me, but it is also

 boyfriend in my life.
-Still, as soon as I want actually to pursue something on
+Still, as soon as I want to actually pursue something on

 a romantic level, they finally realize, “Oh, wait for a second, he’s in a